-By that, we don’t mean “can,” as obviously you can, but rather is smoking cannabis a good idea for a type 1 or 2 diabetics.
-At first, you might think that the immediate answer is NO, especially as marijuana tends to bring on the munchies which aren’t good for diabetics.
-But when examining recent studies, findings are painting an entirely different picture.
+By that, we don’t mean can, for obviously you can.
+Rather, is smoking cannabis a good idea for type 1 or 2 diabetics?
+At first, you might think that the immediate answer is no, especially as marijuana tends to bring on the munchies which aren’t good for diabetics.
+Upon further examination of recent studies, however, findings are painting an entirely different picture.

-Ok, before we get down to business and reveal to you the best marijuana strains that can assist with diabetes, let’s understand what diabetes is.
+OK, before we get down to business and reveal to you the best marijuana strains that can assist with diabetes, let’s explain what diabetes is.

-You could say that Insulin is the guardian of the body.
+You could say that insulin is the guardian of the body.
 Your body is made up of millions of cells all of which need energy to survive.
 That energy (sugar) is broken down from the food we consume.
-The medical name is called “Glucose.”
-Once broken down, the Glucose is transferred through the bloodstream to different cells in your body where it provides energy to those cells.
-The “distributor” is Insulin.
-Insulin, which is released by the pancreas, regulates the amount of glucose that’s transferred to each part in your body.
+The scientific name of this guar is glucose.
+Once broken down, glucose is transferred through the bloodstream to different cells in your body where it provides energy to those cells.
+The distributor is insulin.
+Insulin, which is released by the pancreas, regulates the amount of glucose that’s transferred to each part of your body.

 Types of Diabetes

-Type 1 – This is a situation where the pancreas cannot produce sufficient insulin as the immune system destroys them.
+Type 1: This is a situation where the pancreas cannot produce sufficient insulin as the immune system destroys the compound.
 People with type 1 produce no insulin and are therefore required to take insulin injections.

 Both types need to be monitored at all times as untreated conditions can lead to complications such as blindness, chronic kidney failure, and other severe conditions.